juicebucket/roadmap_classic/README.md

 ![vcxvxcvx](https://github.com/user-attachments/assets/5e295c56-7000-4c93-8152-4129122fefc9)

+> [!IMPORTANT]
+> Initially, RoadMap was developed as a course project.
+After reaching version 0.6.0, I decided to split the project into two branches: Classic and Master.
+>
+>- **Classic branch:** Preserves all the features and stability of the original version (v0.6.0).
+>- **Master branch:** Dedicated to the continuous improvement of the application, introducing new features, optimizations, and better user experience.
+>The main version will evolve with major updates, including structural changes and new features that would be difficult to implement in the Classic version without affecting its stability. >While the Classic branch will receive occasional bug fixes, this master branch is where future innovations will thrive.
+>
+>**If you encounter bugs or issues, please report them in the issues section, specifying if they pertain to this version.**

 ## Overview
 **RoadMap** is an application designed to help users create and manage personalized learning paths for various topics.
 The tool allows users to define sections, set checkpoints, and track their progress towards specific goals.